-Sean Helliwell has led the Rose-Hulman men's soccer team to three regular season conference championships and two NCAA Division III Tournament appearances and the 2013 NCAA Sweet Sixteen in his first five seasons as head men's soccer coach.
+Sean Helliwell has led the Rose-Hulman men's soccer team to three regular season conference championships, three NCAA Division III Tournament appearances and the 2013 NCAA Sweet Sixteen in his first six seasons as head men's soccer coach.

-For his efforts over five seasons, Helliwell received Rose-Hulman's "Shining Star" Award at the 2013 Commencement dinner.
+Helliwell also received Rose-Hulman's "Shining Star" Award at the 2013 Commencement dinner.
 The award recognizes the individual judged to be the top campus-wide staff member who has been with the Rose-Hulman community for five years or less.

 Prior to accepting the Western Kentucky position, Helliwell served as the head soccer coach at Greenwood High School in Bowling Green, Ky.
 He compiled a 155-56-17 record in a tenure that featured nine district, four regional and two sectional championships.
 His 2004 squad placed second in the Kentucky State Tournament.

-Helliwell is actively involved in the Olympic Development Program in Region 2 and will serve as the head coach for the 98 Boys Regional team this year.
+Helliwell is actively involved in the Olympic Development Program in Region 2 and is serving as the head coach for the 96 Boys Regional team this year.
 He will also serve as head coach for the USA Division III Soccer Select Team that will travel to Brazil in the summer of 2014.

 In his collegiate career, Helliwell played four seasons and served as team captain for three years at the University of Southern Indiana, prior to earning his bachelor's degree in 1995.